High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Results

 \section{Results}

-\textbf{Neural-field self-model.} We show the predicted meshes from the 7-DOF robot self-model for five random test configurations from a fixed view in Figure \ref{fig:meshes}.
+\textbf{Neural-field self-model.} We show the predicted meshes from the 7-DOF robot self-model for five random test configurations from a fixed view in Fig. \ref{fig:meshes}.
 It can be observed that in each configuration, the prediction follows the shape of the ground truth, subject to small deviations in the rotations of smaller parts of the body.
 For the shown samples, this indicates that the model learned to correctly approximate the shape from the configuration, despite the large space of possible configurations.
 We find that density scales with the certainty in the prediction and that despite the solid material of the robot, most of the non-zero density values are in the lower regime as opposed to close to one.
-Consequently, the threshold selection, that is the marching cube isolevel, is a significant hyperparameter, since it controls the sensitivity with which sampled points are included.
-A low threshold may lead to a too large shape relative to the ground truth whereas a too high threshold may exclude parts of the body in whose prediction the model is less certain.
-We find that due to the serial nature of dependence among the DOFs in this scene - the first link's density only depends on the first joint value whereas the seventh link's density depends on all previous joints values - those excluded parts are the higher-up components of the body.
-Conversely, the highest density values belong to points in the base of the robot, which does not move in response to the configuration.
-In addition, the querying resolution plays a crucial role, where the trade-off is computational cost against approximation of the true predicted model.
-In addition to the qualitative evaluations, numerical results on the spatial quality metrics are provided in Table \ref{tab:results}.
-As most important metric, the mean of the Chamfer-L2 distance for the test set is 1.94\% relative to the length of the shortest dimension of the workspace of the robot, 1.254m along the vertical axis.
-This indicates that, on average, each point on the mesh that was reconstructed from the points in the volume predicted to have sufficiently high density is close to a point on the robot's true surface given the queried configuration.
-Greater variance can be observed for the two IoU metrics.
-For the volume-based IoU, this is due to the constraint that the hull must convexly contain all points of the surface point cloud so that individual outliers have a large effect on its shape, and thus, volume.
-In addition, while marginally off-positioned predicted robot parts can still produce moderate Chamfer-L2 distances, these parts may not or only partially intersect with the ground-truth parts, leading to a lower value.
-The surface area is similarly sensitive to outliers while additionally depending on the smoothness of the surface.
+Consequently, the threshold selection, that is the marching cube isolevel, is a significant hyperparameter since it controls the sensitivity with which sampled points are included.
+A too high value may exclude parts of the body in whose prediction the model is less certain.
+Due to the serial dependence among the DOFs - the first link's density only depends on the first joint value, whereas the seventh link's density depends on all previous joint values - those excluded parts are the upper parts of the body.
+The highest density values belong to points in the base of the robot, which remains static.
+In addition, the querying resolution determines the trade-off between computational cost and approximation of the true predicted model.